hariharan-uno/extract/README.md

 HTML scraping library.

-It provides simple higher level functions based upon [Cascadia](http://code.google.com/p/cascadia) and [go.net](http://code.google.com/p/go.net)
+It provides simple higher level functions based upon [Cascadia](http://code.google.com/p/cascadia) and [html](http://golang.org/x/net/html) packages.

 For example,
 To extract all the links from a web page,